-HP recycles hardware that cannot be economically repaired or reused.
+HP recycles hardware (both HP and non-HP) that cannot be economically repaired or reused.
 We offer hardware take-back options in 66 countries and territories worldwide through a global network of reuse and recycling vendors.

-We belong to compliance systems to comply with producer responsibility requirements of the European Union (WEEE) Directive1 and end-of-life legal obligations in countries across our Americas, Asia Pacific and Japan, and Europe, Middle East, and Africa regions.
+We belong to compliance systems to comply with producer responsibility requirements of the European Union (EU) Waste from Electrical and Electronic Equipment (WEEE) Directive1 and end-of-life legal obligations in countries across our Americas, Asia Pacific and Japan, and Europe, Middle East, and Africa regions.

-HP Recycling Services offers custom recycling programs for commercial and enterprise customers, that include reverse logistics and data sanitization with a certificate if they purchase that service.
+HP Recycling Services offers custom recycling programs for commercial and enterprise customers, which include reverse logistics and data sanitization with a certificate if they purchase that service.

-1 During 2020, 54,500 tonnes of waste electronic equipment was collected on HP’s behalf to comply with producer responsibility requirements of the EU WEEE Directive, compared to 119,000 tonnes of HP electronic equipment placed on the relevant markets during the year.
+1 During 2022, 36,891 tonnes of waste electronic equipment were collected on HP’s behalf to comply with producer responsibility requirements of the EU WEEE Directive, compared to 74,954 tonnes of HP electronic equipment placed on the relevant markets during the year.
 Data includes EU countries in which the authorities or the legislative system provide visibility of the recycling volume allocated to HP.
 Take-back volumes related to non-EU legislation are excluded.